Calcium in biology: Labeling

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
-For calcium labeling purposes 100% of the Daily Value was 1000 mg, but as of May 27, 2016 it was revised to 1300 mg to bring it into agreement with the RDA.
+For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For calcium labeling purposes, 100% of the Daily Value was 1000 mg, but as of 27 May 2016, it was revised to 1300 mg to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 Health claims

-Although as a general rule, dietary supplement labeling and marketing are not allowed to make disease prevention or treatment claims, the FDA has for some foods and dietary supplements reviewed the science, concluded that there is significant scientific agreement, and published specifically worded allowed health claims.
-An initial ruling allowing a health claim for calcium dietary supplements and osteoporosis was later amended to include calcium and vitamin D supplements, effective January 1, 2010.
+Although as a general rule, dietary supplement labeling and marketing are not allowed to make disease prevention or treatment claims, the FDA has for some foods and dietary supplements reviewed the science, concluded that there is significant scientific agreement for a beneficial effect of dietary calcium on bone mineral density (along with vitamin D to facilitate its absorption), and published specifically worded allowed health claims.
+An initial ruling allowing a health claim for calcium dietary supplements and osteoporosis was later amended to include calcium and vitamin D supplements, effective 1 January 2010.
 Examples of allowed wording are shown below.
 In order to qualify for the calcium health claim, a dietary supplement must contain at least 20% of the Reference Dietary Intake, which for calcium means at least 260 mg/serving.